Renting a Car in Argentina: 17 Helpful Tips and Tricks

 4. How old do you have to be to rent a car?

-The minimum age to rent a car in Argentina is 18, but some rental companies may require you to be 21 or even 25 or older.
+The minimum age to rent a car in Argentina is 18, but some rental companies may require you to be 21 or even 25.

 There are often “young driver” fees if you’re under 25.